spyking-circus/spyking-circus-ort/benchmarks/rates_manipulation/README.md

 In this benchmark, we launch a spike sorting network with a precomputed template dictionary for the `fitter` block.
+More precisely, the template of each generated cell is added to this dictionary.

+For each cell, its firing rate evolves sinusoidally through time.

 You will find the outputs of this benchmark in:
 ```